This black chicken soup is steamed.

 He shou wu is a chinese herb blackish in color.
 It should be fairly easy to find in chinese medicinal halls.
 They are reputed to keep hair black.
-Many ladies like to prepare hair soup tonics for their husbands and themselves.
+Many ladies like to prepare hair soup tonics for their husbands and themselves using he shou wu.
+The colour of the soup will be quite dark because of this herb.

 Ginseng is an all-round tonic.
 It is popular because almost everyone from a child to an old folk can take it.
 Whole ginsengs are very expensive.
 Buy ginseng root as a cheaper alternative.
 They are just as good, just not as visually impressive.
 Another good alternative is to use ginseng tea bags.
 I think these are more readily available and cheaper too.